D-Geldbach/D-Geldbach.github.io/_pages/gallery.md

 ## Growth on trees

 Here is a picture of a random particle process growing on a random Bienaymé-Galton-Watson tree.
+A characteristic property of this process is that it has a frontier of particles, i.e. particles which are next to unoccupied sites.
+In the picture, these particles are coloured in light blue.
+This frontier moves outward with time.

 <img src="/files/growth_on_trees_1.png"  />

+And here are some gifs of the dynamics, emphasising the frontier - movies 3 and 4 are different from movies 1 and 2: [movie 1](/files/growth_on_trees_movie_1.gif), [movie 2](/files/growth_on_trees_movie_2.gif), [movie 3](/files/growth_on_trees_movie_3.gif), [movie 4](/files/growth_on_trees_movie_4.gif). (large files, ~20MB each)

 ## Angle dependent Branching Brownian Motion

-Coming soon
+In this model we consider a branching Brownian motion (BBM) in the 2-dimensional plane where the branching rate depends on the angle towards the origin.
+Here are two simulations of this process: [movie 1](/files/aBBM_movie_1.gif), [movie 2](/files/aBBM_movie_2.gif).

 ## Dynamic Widom-Rowlinson model